Hello. I’m Xenia.

 A bit about my singing philosophy and how I teach

 I am a member of the Natural Voice Network and strongly believe that everyone can sing and should have opportunities to do so.

 My teaching style reflects this inclusive approach.
 I teach everything by ear, so it doesn’t matter whether or not you have previously learnt to read music.
 I avoid using musical jargon – while this works for some people, it can sound totally alien to someone who hasn’t had opportunities to learn music, and can reinforce those really unhelpful feelings of ‘I knew I wasn’t a musical person – I shouldn’t be here’.
 Loads of music from around the world is learnt and shared by ear and never written down, and that is how I teach my choirs and workshops.

 I’ve been singing and playing the clarinet since I was little and I’m currently learning piano and guitar.
 My earliest musical memories are of dancing round the living room aged 3 in Mozambique, where I was living at the time, to gorgeous harmonies from the South African musical Ipi Ntombi.
 I’ve since worked in South Africa as an adult, and southern African harmonies hold a special place in my heart.

 Aside from music, my background is in youth and community work, social action, participation, and training and facilitation.
-I have recently set up Voices Welcome, a charity working with asylum seekers and refugees and using singing as a way of supporting wellbeing, integration and community cohesion.
+I have recently set up Voices Welcome, a charity working with refugees and using singing as a way of supporting wellbeing, integration and community cohesion.

 In summer 2016, in response to the increase in hate crime, I founded Singing For Unity, a series of public singing workshops bringing people together to sing songs celebrating unity and togetherness.